SolatoroboHacking/LibUtils/README.md

   Sections:
   4-byte size value for the current section
-  3-byte zero-width space section break 0xEFBBBF (Optional, not found in Japanese files) SECTION TEXT ENCODED AS UTF-8 (Line endings can be 0x0D0A or 0x0A (Windows or Unix) ) One or more 0x00 null terminator bytes
+  3-byte zero-width space section break 0xEFBBBF (Optional, not found in Japanese files) SECTION TITLE ENCODED AS UTF-8 followed by 0x00 terminator SECTION TEXT ENCODED AS UTF-8 (Line endings can be 0x0D0A or 0x0A (Windows or Unix) ) One or more 0x00 null terminator bytes
   ```